Dilshan-H/Oblivion-Inverse/README.md

 🔴 **If you are willing to use this project right now, you can use the current version from [v1 branch](https://github.com/Dilshan-H/Oblivion-Inverse/tree/v1).
 Since Heroku has discontinued the free tier, the project is needed to be migrated to a new platform.
 But you can use v1 on a self hosted environment or on Heroku paid tier.**

 Here we have the list of features that are going to be implemented in the next major updates.
-If you are willing to contribute, you can check or [open new issues](https://github.com/Dilshan-H/Oblivion-Inverse/issues/new).
+If you are willing to contribute, you can [check available open issues](https://github.com/Dilshan-H/Oblivion-Inverse/issues) or [open new issues](https://github.com/Dilshan-H/Oblivion-Inverse/issues/new).

 | Feature \| Task                                        | Status |
 | ------------------------------------------------------ | :----: |